elcriz/ADHDo/README.md

 8. **Edit todos** by clicking the "Edit" button
 9. **Delete todos** by clicking the "Delete" button (includes all children)
 10. **Bulk delete completed** by clicking "Delete All Completed" on the Completed tab
-11. **Manage tags** by accessing "Manage tags" from the hamburger menu
+11. **Manage tags** by accessing "Manage tags" from the hamburger menu - receive instant feedback via toast notifications for all tag operations
 12. **Access user menu** by clicking the hamburger menu icon (top right)
 13. **Switch tabs** between "Open" and "Completed" todos